RhiH/periodic-flip/README.md

 * change the number of cards to a lower amount, and then increase to 30 by creating different levels.
 * add in game lives to give an additional challenge.
-* add in a timer as an addtional challenge.
+* add in a timer as an additional challenge.
 * create more cards from periodic table, and create a bigger grid - this could tie in to number of levels.
 * create an additional page with more info about each of the elements on the cards should the user wish to learn more.
 * consider amending card design for a faster site.